Your First Home: What First-Time Buyers Need to Know

 Naledi pressed a hand to her chest as relief and disbelief flooded her.
 Her eyes burned.
 For the first time in her life, she felt chosen.

-The weight of a key
+The turn of a key

 On the day she received the keys, clouds rolled across the sky like ships with bright sails.
 Naledi's hands trembled when Marichris placed the keys in her palm.